 Luxury brands like Louis Vuitton or Chanel carefully preserve their value.
 There are no sales and no discounts, and secondhand pieces tend to keep their high value.

 This research presented historic data on how Louis Vuitton Neverfull purse compares against S&P500 and gold, with the benefit of hindsight.
 Based on these data, one can predict that luxury purses will only be increasing in value.
 There’s a reason why they call them ‘investment pieces’.
+And Neverfull is the best Louis Vuitton bag to invest in.

 Investing in handbags seems to be a bizarre idea unless you do some fact-checking.
 With today’s major inflation jumping by most since 1981, while stocks and bonds make your investment portfolio turn to red, a designer handbag sounds like a perfect investment.
 It takes away your stress from seeing your stocks sinking, bringing the joy of compiling your unique handbag collection at the same time.There are dozens of limited edition handbags that not only hold their value but sustain considerable price increases.
 If you're interested, check out Bagaholic's course 'How to Invest in Luxury Handbags'.